wayfair-incubator/AeroSharp/SECURITY.md

 ## Reporting a Bug

 The AeroSharp team and community take all security bugs in AeroSharp seriously.
-Thank you for improving the security of AeroSharp .
+Thank you for improving the security of AeroSharp.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.